microsoft/NeuralSpeech/FastCorrect2/README.md

 # FastCorrect

-[FastCorrect: FastCorrect: Fast Error Correction with Edit Alignment for Automatic Speech Recognition](https://arxiv.org/abs/2105.03842), by Yichong Leng, Xu Tan, Linchen Zhu, Jin Xu, Renqian Luo, Linquan Liu, Tao Qin, Xiang-Yang Li, Ed Lin and Tie-Yan Liu, is a novel non-autoregressive correction method for automatic speech recognition.
-It use a length predictor to detect errors and a decoder to correct errors.
+[FastCorrect 2: Fast Error Correction on Multiple Candidates for Automatic Speech Recognition](https://arxiv.org/abs/2109.14420), by Yichong Leng, Xu Tan, Rui Wang, Linchen Zhu, Jin Xu, Wenjie Liu, Linquan Liu, Tao Qin, Xiang-Yang Li, Edward Lin, Tie-Yan Liu, is a novel non-autoregressive correction method for automatic speech recognition.
+It uses multiple candidates from ASR beam search results to correct errors.

 The current codebase supports correction on AISHELL-1, which is based on Fairseq.
 The code for WER calculation is from Espnet.